nikitavoloboev/data/docs/consciousness/consciousness.md

 I practice self reflection (via [journaling](../life/journaling.md)) & [meditation](../mindfulness/meditation.md) (walks in nature) to get a deeper awareness of myself and my surroundings.

+Curious how one would encode consciousness as code.
+[This paper is interesting](https://twitter.com/yacineMTB/status/1645267212838510593).

 ## Notes

 - [Neurons are transition systems which are exchanging and converting and optimizing abstract "resources", from which you can build homotopy types from neural codes representing stimuli spaces and then hopefully qualia.](https://twitter.com/drbeefsupreme/status/1518084355037536256)